Read This First

 Prompt 2: Elaborate on common erroneous conceptualizations of quantum physics that contribute to the notion that quantum physics are, at least to some degree, spiritual.

-The section works by contrast: Common Erroneous Conceptualizations of Quantum Physics as a load-bearing piece and Misuse of Quantum Terminology as a defining term.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Common Erroneous Conceptualizations of Quantum Physics as a load-bearing piece and Misuse of Quantum Terminology as a defining term.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Common Erroneous Conceptualizations of Quantum Physics distinct from Misuse of Quantum Terminology.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Common Erroneous Conceptualizations of Quantum Physics distinct from Misuse of Quantum Terminology.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-At this stage, the gain is not memorizing the conclusion but learning to think with Quantum Physics and the Spiritual Realm, Common Erroneous Conceptualizations of Quantum Physics, and Best Resources Explaining Why Quantum Physics.
+Treat Quantum Physics and the Spiritual Realm, Common Erroneous Conceptualizations of Quantum Physics, and Best Resources Explaining Why Quantum Physics as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The metaphysical pressure is to distinguish what must be true, what may be true, and what language merely makes easy to imagine.

 Quantum Concept